 Steller sea lions may be exposed to sound or energy from explosions associated with training activities April through October.
-The Navy has determined the Steller sea lions' occurrence in the TMAA would be likely year round.
+Steller sea lion occurrence in the TMAA would be likely year round in nearshore habitat over the continental shelf.
 Impacts have been modeled for the Eastern U.S. stock of Steller sea lions, which are not ESA-listed, and for the Western U.S. stock of Steller sea lions, which are ESA-listed.
 The quantitative analysis, using the maximum number of explosions per year, estimates no impacts under Alternative 1.
+Because Steller sea lions are not expected to be present in deep waters beyond the continental slope, implementation of the Continental Shelf and Slope Mitigation Area would further reduce any risk of exposure.
 Impact ranges for this species are discussed in Section 3.8.3.2.2.2 (Impact Ranges for Explosives).
-Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), long-term consequences for the species or stocks would not be expected.
+Considering these factors and the mitigation measures that would be implemented as described in Chapter 5 (Mitigation), including the Continental Shelf and Slope Mitigation Area, long-term consequences for the species or stocks would not be expected.